touyu/devcontainers-notifier/README.md

 ## Acknowledgments

 - Built with [node-notifier](https://github.com/mikaelbr/node-notifier) for cross-platform notification support
-- Inspired by the need for better DevContainer integration with host systems
+- Inspired by the need for better Dev Containers integration with host systems

 ## Support